 Reviewed by: Jack Wolfsdorf, MD, FAAP

 This page was last updated on: November 19, 2019 01:47 PM

 Weekly Support Programs

+This program is currently suspended due to the pandemic.
 8 week program.
-This group therapy program is designed for children ages 7 to 17 with behaviorial issues, including but not limited to ADHD.
+This group therapy program is designed for children ages 7 to 17 with behavioral issues, including but not limited to ADHD.
 The weekly sessions teach innovative techniques to assist children with managing feelings, developing organization skills, maximizing their concentration abilities and socialization skills.
-Learn more.

 8 week program.
 Calm Kids is a weekly group therapy course designed to teach children strategies on how to take control over anxiety symptoms.
 Children will learn how to cope with fears and worries, identify anxiety triggers, how to relax the mind and body and maximize their self-confidence.
-Learn more.

 Pain Management Group

 8 week program.
 This program is specifically designed to empower children ages 7-18 through complex sensory experiences.
 Each session is created to teach participants evidenced-based techniques to better manage pain and improve overall quality of life.